CDW (CDW) Q3 2017 Results - Earnings Call Transcript

 Keith Housum - Northcoast Research Partners LLC

 If we could just explore a little bit more on the government side of the business.
 I understand that it's going through the Windows 10 migration here.
 And I guess first question there is how long, perhaps, would we expect that to last?
 But with the exception of the fourth quarter last year, the Government segment really has grown tremendously for you guys over the past three years.
 So if you guys could provide a little bit of color there.
 Is it a matter of taking share?
-Because I mean, certainly we haven't seen the federal budgets increased by the amount that you guys (53:01) able to grow that business.
+Because I mean, certainly we haven't seen the federal budgets increased by the amount that you guys have been able to grow that business.

 Thomas E. Richards - CDW Corp.